The Center for Family Justice

 Leadership + Board

-Mark joined the CFJ leadership team in 2013 as Chief Financial and Administrative Officer.
-He is now semi-retired but is helping with Special Projects assigned by the CEO and works in conjunction with the CFJ leadership team.
-Mark has more than 40 years of experience with finance, accounting and operations.
+Mark is Interim Chief Executive Officer and President of The Center for Family Justice.
+Having joined CFJ’s leadership team in 2013 as Chief Financial and Administrative Officer, Mark has more than 40 years of experience with finance, accounting and operations.
 Prior to joining CFJ he spent 20 years with Pitney Bowes Management Services in Stamford.
 He is an Emeritus Board member of the Crohn’s and Colitis Foundation’s Connecticut Westchester Chapter, where he has served as past President and Treasurer.
 He is also on the Board of the Bridgeport Chamber of Commerce.
 Mark received a B.S. degree in Accounting and Business/Management from Sacred Heart University.

 Billy Barrett